rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

 A developer can do much more with Maven and doesn't have to remember all the commands.
 Clicking on 'Maven Projects' on the right side panel expands all the available options for the developer.
-Double clicking on any executes the command.
+Double-clicking on any of these options executes the command.

-While a lifecycle state can be executed with the command
+While a lifecycle state can be executed with the command:

     mvn <state>

-a maven plugin can be used as
+a Maven plugin can be used as:

     mvn <plugin>:<action>